Where am I?

 I can't quite comprehend.
 My hope is that

-For now I'm still unnerved as I awaken.
+But for now I'm unnerved as I awaken.

 After years of putting off going to a sleep